Jorenar/blog/_posts/2020-07-31-starting-c-why-not.md

 ---
 layout: post
-title:  "Start with C!"
+title:  "Starting with C?
+Why not!"
 categories: programming
 tags: [ advice, C ]
 ---

 > "Is C good for beginners?"
 "Is C good as first language?"
+"Is there still future with C?"

 Such questions I've heard already countless of times, be it in direct conversation or on a forum.
 Every time my answer is basically the same: **yes**.